OfficeDev/office-js-docs-pr/docs/design/usability-testing.md

  - [Optimalworkshop.com](https://www.Optimalworkshop.com)
  - [Userzoom.com](https://www.Userzoom.com)

-Testing services help you to streamline test plan creation and remove the need to seek out participants or moderate the tests.
+These testing services help you to streamline test plan creation and remove the need to seek out participants or moderate the tests.

 You need only five participants to uncover most usability issues in your design.
 Incorporate small tests regularly throughout your development cycle to ensure that your product is user-centered.